Portrait painting: Portrait painting of women from the Han dynasty to Qing dynasty

 Portrait painting of women in ancient China from the Han dynasty to the Qing dynasty (206 BC – 1912) developed under great impact of the Confucian patriarchal cosmology, however, the subject and the style varied according to the culture of each dynasty.

 In the Han dynasty (206 BC – 220 AD), women in the portrait painting were mainly a type rather than specific individual.
 The major subject was idealized exemplary women (lie nü) with virtues prompted by Confucianism such as chastity, three-fold obedience (san cong) to father, husband, son.
 Gu Kaizhi’s handscroll Exemplary Women (lie nü tu) which was created shortly after the Han dynasty represents this genre.

 In the Tang dynasty (618–906), palace women (shi nü) performing daily chores or entertainment became a popular subject.
 The feminine beauty and charm of the palace ladies were valued, but the subject remained nonspecific under the painting name "Palace Ladies".
-Characteristics encouraged by the Confucianism including submissive and agreeable were encompassed as standards of beauty and emphasized in the portrait.
-Painters pursued correctness and likeness of the sitter and aimed to reveal the purity of the soul.
+Characteristics encouraged by Confucianism, including submissiveness and agreeableness, were encompassed as standards of beauty and emphasized in the portrait.
+Painters pursued correctness and likeness of the sitter's appearance, and aimed to reveal the purity of the soul.

 In the Song dynasty (960–1279), portrait paintings of women were created based on love poems written by court poets.
 Although depicted as living in luxurious fashion and comfortable housing, women in the painting were usually portrayed as lonely and melancholic because they feel deserted or trapped in the domestic chores while their husbands stayed outside and pursued their careers.
-Common settings include empty garden path and empty platform couch which hint the absence of male figures.
-Common background include flowering trees which were associated with beauty and banana trees which symbolized vulnerability of women.
+Common settings include empty garden path and empty platform couch which hint at the absence of male figures.
+Common background include flowering trees (which were associated with beauty) and banana trees (which symbolized the vulnerability of women).

-In the Ming dynasty(1368–1644), literati painting (wenren hua) which combined painting, calligraphy, and poetry became a popular trend among the elites.
-Most women in the literati painting were abstract figures serving as visual metaphor and remained nonentity.
-In the Qing dynasty (1644–1912), the literati painting gained more variety of brushstroke and use of bright color.
+In the Ming dynasty (1368–1644), literati painting (wenren hua), which combined painting, calligraphy, and poetry, became a popular trend among the elites.
+Most women in literati painting were abstract figures serving as visual metaphors, and lacked personality.
+In the Qing dynasty (1644–1912), literati painting gained more variety of brushstroke and use of bright color.